We may earn money or products from the companies mentioned in this post.

 It Really Works!

 By going this route, I once got a local pharmacy to donate toothbrushes, toothpaste, shampoo, and conditioner.
 For EVERY SOLDIER!
 All I had to do was put a business card in every bag!
-A local sandwich shop gave me coupons for a free sub and soda with free delivery (for the evening of redeployment only).
+A local sandwich shop gave me coupons for a free sub and soda with free delivery (for the first night in the barracks only).
 That was awesome because I then saved all the money I had set aside for pizzas and used it to stock the goodie bags!

 Keep in mind to try LOCAL businesses.
 Mom and Pops are easier to deal with in every way.
 You can typically speak to someone with decision-making power pretty quickly and they’re dying to set themselves up for new business while competing with Wal-Mart, Walgreens, and Subway!
 Also, make sure you do right by these businesses in return.
 If you’re going to order food for an FRG meeting, go with the guy who donated free food, etc. They’ll appreciate it and you’ll probably make them a patron of the unit for the foreseeable future.